-So far, the topic of discussion in this column has been mainly about business.
-Also the discussion about reputation is related to company activities.
-This time it’s a bit different, I will discuss about reputation in politics.
+So far, the topic of discussion in this column has been mainly business.
+Also, the discussion about reputation is related to company activities.
+This time it’s a bit different, I will discuss reputation in politics.
 The world is currently being enlivened by political activities, as well as Indonesia is now busy with Regional Head Election (Pilkada) in 270 regions, which are full of chaos amid the pandemic.
 Before discussing the Pilkada in our country, I will first turn to a foreign country, namely the United States.

 In 2006 in the United States there was a politician named George Allen.
 He was smart, handsome, tall, athletic, and very popular.
 After previously serving as a member of the Virginia state legislature, in 1994 he won the election for the post of governor of the state.
 In 2001 he was elected to represent Virginia in the United States Senate, a very strategic and prestigious position.
 George Allen has even been predicted as a candidate for president of the Republican Party.

 Amid the brilliance of his political star, disaster struck George Allen in 2006.
 At one of the campaign events for his re-election as Senator, attended an Indian descent, S.R.
 Sidarth who was a member of the Democratic Party’s campaign team, George Allen’s opponent.
 George immediately said loudly, “This fellow here over here with the yellow shirt, Macaca, or whatever his name is.
 He’s with my opponent… Let’s give a welcome to Macaca, here.
 Welcome to America and the real world of Virginia.”
-For the record, Macaca can be interpreted as monkey (monkey or macaque, is a medium-sized, chiefly forest-dwelling monkey which has a long face and cheek pouches for holding food).
+For the record, Macaca can be interpreted as a monkey (monkey or macaque, is a medium-sized, chiefly forest-dwelling monkey which has a long face and cheek pouches for holding food).

 This up-and-coming politician’s remarks immediately came under heavy criticism across the United States as inappropriate racist remarks.
 Keep in mind that this incident took place in the mid-2000s which could not accept such remarks in public.
 Since Donald Trump became president, it seems that insults and harsh and racist remarks have become a part of everyday political behavior in the country, so it seems that they are not causing upheaval anymore.